 The NCAA's Division I is further divided by the FBS and FCS.
 FBS stands for Football Bowl Subdivision and it gets its name for the numerous bowl games that teams play in at the end of each season that generate hundreds of millions of dollars.

-In total, there are 10 conferences and 130 FBS teams.
-Five of the conferences make up what’s called the Power 5.
-That includes NCAA Division I teams from the SEC (Alabama, Florida, Georgia, LSU), Big 10 (Ohio State, Michigan), Pac-12 (Oregon, USC, Stanford), Atlantic Coast Conference (Clemson, Miami, Florida State, North Carolina) and the Big 12 (Oklahoma, Texas).
+In total, there are 10 conferences and 131 FBS teams.
+Five of the conferences make up what's called the Power 5.
+That includes NCAA Division I teams from the SEC (Alabama, Florida, Georgia, LSU, Arkansas, Vanderbilt, Kentucky, Missouri, Tennessee, Mississippi State, South Carolina), Big 10 (Ohio State, Michigan, Penn State, Indiana, Iowa), Pac-12 (Oregon, Stanford, Utah), Atlantic Coast Conference (Clemson, Miami, Florida State, North Carolina) and the Big 12 (Oklahoma, Texas, for example).
+Those last two will be moving to the SEC soon, and USC and UCLA will soon join the Big Ten.
+Seeing how much conferences have changed over the past couple of years, we'll be seeing more megaconferences sooner than later with the SEC and Big Ten leading the pack.

 The College Football Playoff is the annual postseason four-team tournament that was first played at the end of the 2014 season.
+It looks inevitable the playoff field will expand at some point, but we'll be seeing the four-team format until at least 2025.
 Prior to that, the Bowl Championship Series (BCS) national championship game determined a lone winner.
-The CFP pits the top four ranked FBS programs (ranked by a CFP committee) against each other in a knockout-style tournament.
+The CFP pits the top four ranked FBS programs (ranked by a CFP committee) against each other in a knockout-style tournament to determine the national champion.

 FBS programs come in all shapes and sizes and can be found across the United States.
 There are currently nine states without an FBS program: Alaska, Delaware, Maine, Montana, New Hampshire, North Dakota, Rhode Island, South Dakota, Vermont and then a district — Washington, D.C.